Brentwood School, Brentwood

 GOOD FOR: Those who want the best of both worlds.
 With its unusual adoption of single-sex lessons from 11-16, Brentwood School allows its pupils to follow their academic interests without fear of gender stereotyping.
 The sports, music and language facilities seem to be particularly strong, so if your little one happens to fancy a spot of fencing or shows an early flair for the ivories, they’ll be well catered for.

 NOT FOR: With its grand site, Brentwood might feel intimidating to those coming from much smaller surrounds.
 The lack of flexi-boarding provision for day prep pupils is also a potential drawback if your work schedule can easily slip past the 6pm pick up.

 DARE TO DISAGREE?
-You don’t have to take our word for it – take a look around yourself!
-There’s a virtual open day on 3 October, or you can book an appointment to see the school every day from now until Christmas.
-Call 01277 243243 or complete the school’s online form for further details.
+You don’t have to take our word for it – take a look around yourself at one of their Open Days.
+Click here to book or call 01277 243243 for details.

 Brentwood School, Middleton Hall Lane, Brentwood, Essex, CM15 8EE.
 Tel: 01277 243243; brentwoodschool.co.uk